Give Evil Hell

 to "The Passion".

-Anyway, he made enough dough for a break-even, worldwide-sales not yet included.
+Anyway, it made enough dough for a break-even, worldwide-sales not yet included.
 The movie does

 deserve its audience, keeping in mind that this is an absolute no-brainer of a flick.
 You love it